ceu-lang/ceu/docs/manual/v0.20/docs/overview/synchronous_execution_model.md

 ## Synchronous Execution Model

-Céu is grounded on a precise definition of *logical time* (as opposed to *physical*) as a discrete sequence of external input events: a sequence because only a single input event is handled at a logical time; discrete because reactions to events are guaranteed to execute in bounded physical time (see [Bounded Execution](#TODO)).
+Céu is grounded on a precise definition of *logical time* (as opposed to *physical*) as a discrete sequence of input events: a sequence because only a single input event is handled at a logical time; discrete because reactions to events are guaranteed to execute in bounded physical time (see [Bounded Execution](#TODO)).